 Staff Performance Appraisal Policies, Procedures, & Forms

-A final rating is an important element of this process as this information will be used to differentiate merit increases in the salary review process and to ensure equity within the two processes.
+- A final overall performance rating for the year (using the standard rating scale and definitions).
+The final rating is an important element of this process as this information will be used to differentiate merit increases in the salary review process and to ensure equity within the two processes.

 Staff Appraisal – Signature Page